Stateside/JurisdictionPOC/deploy/README.md

 https://aws.amazon.com/blogs/networking-and-content-delivery/limit-access-to-your-origins-using-the-aws-managed-prefix-list-for-amazon-cloudfront/

-We need to add this Security Group to the CFN template and remove the permissive access to port 8545
+We need to add this Security Group to the CFN template and remove the permissive access to port 8545 to prevent bots from detecting the dev mode Geth instance.